code-red-solutions/NPS-CodeTest/docs/index.md

-## Welcome to the Code Red NPS Widget
+# Welcome to the NPS Widget

+## What's going on here

 Something happened here and it looked like this:

 ```markdown
 import NpsWidgetStylingConfig from "./NpsWidgetStylingConfig";